rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Server-side Request Forgery/Common SSRF Attacks/SSRF Attacks Against the Server.md

 In an SSRF attack against the server, the attacker causes the application to make an HTTP request back to the server that is hosting the application.
 This typically involves supplying a URL hostname like `127.0.0.1` or `localhost`.

 For example, imagine a shopping application that lets a user view whether an item is in stock in a particular store branch.
-To provide this information, the application must use various backend REST APIs.
-It does this by passing the URL to the relevant backend API endpoint via a HTTP request.
-The browser then makes the following request:
+To do this, the application passes a URL to the relevant backend API endpoint via a HTTP request:
 ```http
 POST /product/stock HTTP/1.0
 Content-Type: application/x-www-form-urlencoded